EVEREST | Nepal

 • Airport transfers

-• Welcome dinner & meals throughout the expedition
+• Welcome dinner and meals throughout the expedition

 • Oxygen system and oxygen